1. Home

 </script>

-Your embedded Javascript should look something like one of the above three examples.
-Of course your actual Javascript code will be different from that shown but the Javascript will probably be embedded into thhe page using one of the above three methods.
-In some cases your code may use the outdated language="javascript" instead of type="text/javascript" in which case you may want to bring your code more up to date to start with by replacing the language attribute with the type one.
+Your embedded JavaScript should look something like one of the above three examples.
+Of course, your actual JavaScript code will be different from that shown but the JavaScript will probably be embedded into the page using one of the above three methods.
+In some cases, your code may use the outdated language="javascript" instead of type="text/javascript" in which case you may want to bring your code more up to date to start with by replacing the language attribute with the type one.

-Before you can extract the Javascript into its own file you first need to identify the code to be extracted.
-In all three of the above examples there are two lines of actual Javascript code to be extracted.
-Your script will probably have a lot more lines but can be readily identified because it will occupy the same place within your page as the two lines of Javascript that I have highlighted in the above three examples (all three of the examples contain the same two lines of javascript, it is just the container around them that is slightly different).
+Before you can extract the JavaScript into its own file you first need to identify the code to be extracted.
+In all three of the above examples, there are two lines of actual JavaScript code to be extracted.
+Your script will probably have a lot more lines but can be readily identified because it will occupy the same place within your page as the two lines of JavaScript that we have highlighted in the above three examples (all three of the examples contain the same two lines of JavaScript, it is just the container around them that is slightly different).

-4. Select a descriptive filename to use for your new file and savve the new content using that filename.
-With the example code the purpose of the script is to break out of frames so an appropriate name could be framebreak.js.
+4. Select a descriptive filename to use for your new file and save the new content using that filename.
+With the example code, the purpose of the script is to break out of frames so an appropriate name could be framebreak.js.

 6. As we now have the script in a separate file we can remove everything between the script tags in our original content so that the </script&;script tag immediately follows the <script type="text/javascript"> tag.

-7. The final step is to add an extra attribute into the script tag identifying where it can find the external Javascript.
+7. The final step is to add an extra attribute to the script tag identifying where it can find the external JavaScript.
 We do this using a src="filename" attribute.
-With our example script we would specify src="framebreak.js".
+With our example script, we would specify src="framebreak.js".

 We also have a separate file called framebreak.js that contains: